-Visitors must have a valid ID and must pass through security screening.
+Visitors must have a valid ID and pass through a security screening.
 Cell phones and cameras are not permitted in the building.
 Visitors only have access to public spaces in the building.

 Tours of the building are available upon request.
-The U.S. District Courts conduct tours of the public areas of the courthouse, which includes the atrium and the history center.
-Please call U.S. District Court (319) 286-2300 to make reservations.
+The U.S. District Courts conducts tours of the public areas of the courthouse, which includes the atrium and the history center.
+Please call the U.S. District Court at 319-286-2300 to make reservations.

 The History Center

-Vending is located in Room 265 just off of the atrium on the second floor.
-It includes vending machines dispensing soda/cold drinks, snacks and sandwiches.
-The room also has a microwave, sink, change machine and comfortable tables/chairs.
+Vending is located in Room 265, just off of the atrium on the second floor.
+It includes machines dispensing soda, cold drinks, snacks and sandwiches.
+The room also has a microwave, sink, change machine, tables and chairs.
 It is operated by the Iowa Commission for the Blind.